Build an inline checkout

 Get complete control of the checkout experience.
 Captures payment directly in your app.

-Learn more about the differences between overlay and inline checkouts: Paddle Checkout
+To learn more about the differences between overlay and inline checkouts, see Paddle Checkout

 Create products and prices

-Paddle Checkout works with products and prices to say what you're billing for, so you'll need to create a product and at least one related price to pass to your checkout.
+Paddle Checkout works with products and prices to say what a customer is purchasing, so you'll need to create a product and at least one related price to pass to your checkout.

 Set your default payment link